-We are pleased that in our second year of reporting our gender pay information the results not only remain lower than the UK and retail sector averages but importantly, demonstrate a small positive change.
-As communicated last year, whilst we are pleased the results are moving in the right direction, we acknowledge there is still more we can do to further bridge the gap.
-We continue to explore opportunities to attract, engage and develop more women into senior management positions whilst maintaining our belief in recruiting the right people for the right job, regardless of gender.
+We are pleased that in our third year of reporting our gender pay information the results remain lower than the UK and retail sector averages.
+As communicated last year, we acknowledge there is still more we can do to further bridge the gap and we will continue to explore opportunities to attract, engage and develop more women into senior management positions whilst maintaining our belief in recruiting the right people for the right job, regardless of gender.

-Rachel M Harath
+Rachel M Howarder